UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

    page needs more images, which also need to be smaller in size.

    1. In the `BookList` function, assign a better section heading to the `pageTitle` variable.
-      1. The `book` variables should hold URLs for images, but only one is is filled in and it isn't a valid link.
+      1. The `book` variables should hold URLs for images, but only one is filled in and it isn't a valid link.
       Update the three variables to include valid link addresses for three new book releases.
 Since you're offline, we've provided a few book covers for you to choose from.
 Here's the URL to use: `http://handlers.education.launchcode.org/static/images/books/Title_of_Book.png`